Gaussian Processes & RKHS

 # far beyond the training window, unlike the RBF kernel which reverts to the mean.7.
 Approximate Inference for Classification

-7.1 The Laplace Approximation: We approximate the posterior with a Gaussian centered at the Maximum A Posteriori (MAP) mode.
+7.1 The Laplace Approximation.
+You approximate the posterior with a Gaussian centered at the MAP estimate and that is the whole idea.

-- Compute the Hessian of the negative log posterior at the mode: where is diagonal matrix of second derivatives of the likelihood (e.g. for logistic).
+- Compute the Hessian of the negative log posterior at the mode. where is the diagonal matrix of second derivatives of the log-likelihood and for the logistic likelihood you get and nothing messier than that.

 - Use for predictions.
-The variance accounts for the curvature .
+The predictive variance soaks up the curvature through and that is where the uncertainty lives.

 | Year | Event | Significance |